bradfordjohnson/gcp-dataform-demo/README.md

 # GCP Dataform Demo

 A personal exploration into managing BigQuery pipelines with Dataform.
-I've set up a pipeline for bikeshare data in my GCP project, transforming it through stages to create organized tables in my data mart.
+I've set up a pipeline for bikeshare data in my GCP project, transforming it through stages to create final tables for my "data mart".

 ## Highlights